Mon - Fri: 7:00 AM to 7:00 PM

 The frequency of your transmission flush depends on your vehicle’s model and the manufacturer’s recommendations.
 Individual model’s recommendations for changing the transmission fluid vary from 30,000 to 100,000 miles.
 Some newer models with automatic gearboxes don’t ever require a transmission fluid change.
 These transmissions are essentially sealed shut because the fluid was designed to last the duration of the vehicle’s life.

 On the other hand, continuously variable transmissions (CVTs) require routine inspections and fluid changes according to your manufacturer’s recommendations.
-The techs at eAutoCollision know the specifications and recommendations for most vehicles, especially those with CVTs, as well or better than the dealership, including:
+The techs at The Waxman of Tristate know the specifications and recommendations for most vehicles, especially those with CVTs, as well or better than the dealership, including:

 What Should I Do for Problems with My Transmission?